hikeventures/hikeventures.github.io/_posts/best/2016-10-04-best-base-layers.markdown

 ---

-However, there are also alternatives out there which I would like to present in this blog post (containt affiliate links) which might be even better base layer options depending on your needs.
+However, there are also alternatives out there which I would like to present in this blog post which might be even better base layer options depending on your needs.
 Icebreaker has sent us a sample base layer which we are going to test in Norway.
-My first impression is that the base layer feels quite comfortable and soft on the skin.
+My first impression is that the Icebreaker base layer feels quite comfortable and soft on the skin.
 However, we really need to test it first to give a final conclusion.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/16347592097/in/album-72157651193131682/" title="Lapland Finland"><img src="https://c2.staticflickr.com/9/8665/16347592097_8d7dd9dc6c_k.jpg" width="2048" height="1360" alt="Lapland Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>